preciso-in/jenkins-sonarqube-docker/Instructions/CLI-Instructions.md

 # Instructions to setup GCP deployment that uses a VM to serve website

 Switch to ./scripts folder on your terminal and follow instructions below.
-You can update default values by changing default values listed in default-env.sh
+You can update default values by changing default values listed in default-values.sh

 ```
 cd scripts
 chmod +x gcloud-cli.sh
 export PATH=$PATH:${pwd}
 gcloud-cli.sh
-source default-env.sh
+source default-values.sh
 ```

 <details>